oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 title: "FMW Infrastructure domain home in image"
 date: 2019-04-18T07:32:31-05:00
 weight: 6
-description: "Sample for creating an FMW Infrastructure domain home inside an image, and the Domain YAML file for deploying the generated WebLogic domain."
+description: "Sample for creating an FMW Infrastructure domain home inside an image, and the domain resource YAML file for deploying the generated WebLogic domain."
 ---